olalonde/phemex-puzzle/CLUES.md

 - Said the maze was designed by an artist (this was revealed as part of a joke so maybe not true).
 - Said programming skills is required to solve, also said that programmers have a bit of an advantage.

+Possible clues from Cecilia (admin):
+- Answer to what is required to solve this puzzle:
+  Cecilia, [17 Jan 2020 at 11:41:27]:
+  "You need to be familiar with cryptography, advanced mathematics and programming, hahaha not easy to get 2.1btc..."

 ## Appendix 1 - Telegram screenshots